juice-shop/multi-juicer/readme.md

 ### Approach 2: 2-domain setup

 You need 2 things:

 - This infrastructure
-- A CTFD/Facebook-CTF host which is populated with the challenges based on your secondary hosted WrongSecrets application.
+- A CTFD/Facebook-CTF host which is populated with the challenges based on your secondary hosted WrongSecrets application (this can be the helm chart included in the EKS installation script)

 ### General Helm usage